juanpc2018/HELP-STOP-THE-DRAMA-/README.md

 But Purchasing Enterprise Edition is Not easy.
 And only works in "approved" External USB3.0 HDD, Not all work like Linux or OSX.

-Windows10 OEM does Not allow to Downgrade to Windows8,1 OEM, Requires to purchase Windows8,1 license.
+Windows10 OEM license does Not allow to Downgrade to Windows8,1 OEM, Requires to purchase Windows8,1 license. but New Win8.1 licenses are No longer for sale from Microsoft, Needs to Buy Window10 Pro license to allow Downgrade to Windows8.1 Pro.

 OSX HighSierra 10.13.4 added support for eGPU with Thunderbolt3 Macs, Apple sells the only bi-directional TB3 to TB2 adapter.